JimKw1kX/Shellcode-Injector/README.md

 # Info:
-This script was created from the knowledge gained from the [RTO2 course](https://training.zeropointsecurity.co.uk/courses/red-team-ops-ii)
+This script was created from the knowledge gained from [RTO2 course](https://training.zeropointsecurity.co.uk/courses/red-team-ops-ii)

 # Overview: